-Because of the wind conditions, we couldn’t get into Melbourne City and could only fly over the North-Eastern suburbs of the city.
+Because of the wind conditions, we couldn’t get into Melbourne City and could only fly over the city’s North-Eastern suburbs.
 However, it was not disappointing!

-The highlighto of our hot air balloon ride in Melbourne
+The highlights of our hot air balloon ride in Melbourne

 What impressed me was the profound silence that reigns up in the air.
 As we floated over Melbourne’s suburbs, it felt as if the buzzing life from the ground were muted.
 An entirely new perspective of the city.

 We could watch the traffic on the expressways branching out and follow the Warrigal Road traversing the town down to the ocean.
-On that morning there were three more hot air balloons soaring over the same area.
+On that morning, three more hot air balloons were soaring over the same area.